 If you're going through a divorce in Missouri and parent minor children, it is important to retain an experienced family law attorney.
-The Joshua Wilson Law Firm provides sound legal advice about the divorce process generally and child custody specifically.
-Contact the Joshua Wilson Law Firm today.
+The Higher Level Legal Law Firm provides sound legal advice about the divorce process generally and child custody specifically.
+Contact the Higher Level Legal Law Firm today.
 In the meantime, here is some information on child custody in Missouri.

 Determining Child Custody in Missouri

 Child custody refers to an arrangement that establishes when and which parent the child resides with and how parents share the rights and responsibilities of making decisions relating to the health, education, and welfare of a child.
 The State courts in Missouri have the authority to make the final decision on child custody arrangements.
 To do so, a judge considers what is in the best interests of a child.

 Missouri law outlines factors that should be considered when determining a child's best interest.
 The factors that will be taken into account include (but are not limited to):

 - Each parent's wishes and a drafted parenting plan submitted by the parents; this plan should detail how they wish to ideally divide the time with their children, and important dates that they wish to see the children, such as specific holidays and vacation